deepak-singh5219/Business-Website-Landing-Page/Readme.md

 # Business Website Landing Page UI

 This is the User-Interface of Landing page of a business website designed fully with `HTML` and `CSS`.
+The Landing Page is completely responsive.
 The Landing page contains:

  - Navbar
  - Header